Margaret Mitchell House and Museum: House history

 The old Crescent Apartments continued to deteriorate, especially after a fire set in the southwest corner of the building did minor damage in the late 1980s.
 In 1989, Mayor Andrew Young helped secure Margaret Mitchell House's future by designating it a city landmark on the rolls of what is now the city's Office of Urban Design - Historic Preservation Division.
 When the decision was made to restore the property, the architectural history of the structure was taken into account, and the front of the house was restored as it was in 1899.
 The back of the building was restored as it was when Margaret Mitchell called it home.

 However, another fire, presumed to be arson, destroyed much of the building in September 1994.
 Afterwards, Daimler-Benz Corporation, the German auto manufacturer, gave $4.5 million to restore the property and purchase its surrounding city block.
 With a Mercedes-Benz plant near Birmingham, Alabama, Daimler-Benz anticipated using the facility for hospitality events during the 1996 Summer Olympics.

 In May 1996, only 40 days before the Centennial Games’ Opening Ceremonies, the house again was victim of an arson attempt.
 This fire occurred at a point where the restoration was almost complete, and all but Margaret Mitchell's apartment was damaged or destroyed.

 After the 1996 fire, $2 million collected from insurance allowed the restoration to continue.
 The House was dedicated on May 16, 1997.

 It was added to the National Register of Historic Places in 1996.

+In 2024, the museum reopened with a revised exhibit that described more of the context and impact of both the 1936 book and 1939 film, both positive and negative.